"I Know My Life Would Look Alright if I Could See it on the Silver Screen": A Biography of Glenn Frey (1948-2016)

 The Eagles reached their commercial peak with the tremendous success of Hotel California, another concept album, this time presenting the disillusionment that results when one has seen the darker side of fame.
 Additional pressures to sell more and more with the next album exacerbated tensions within the band.
 Randy was the next to quit in 1977, leaving Glenn and Don as the only remaining original members.
 He was replaced by fellow Poco alumnus Timothy B. Schmit.

 One of these changes occurred in 1978, when Glenn decided he wanted to settle down with Texas debutante Janie Beggs.
 As a result, he swore off the ferris wheel of women he had been riding all decade.
 With Janie's privileged background and refined artistic tastes, it seemed like a case of opposites attracting.
 (They eventually married in 1983, but by 1986, opposites repelled and they wound up in divorce court.
-Glenn now refers to her jokingly in concert as "Plaintiff.")
+For many years, Glenn referred to her jokingly in concert as "Plaintiff" when introducing "Lyin' Eyes".)

 Meanwhile, Felder was upset because his music wasn't getting on the albums and he felt like nothing more than a glorified session player, underappreciated by Glenn and Don Henley.
 This discontent manifested itself not only in the studio but in such petty things as insuring he got as big a hotel room as everyone else on tour.
 Unhappiness with Glenn and Don Henley even spread to Joe; as early as 1977, he discussed forming a new band with Randy and Felder (when Randy quit, he found out that this plan was nothing more than talk, to his bitter disappointment).
 Only late arrival Timothy Schmit seemed outside it all, expressing that he felt only sadness at all the conflict he was plunged into when he replaced Randy.